Step-by-Step Guide: Property Damage- What to do if Your House Burns Down, Floods, or Gets Struck by

 Submit a formal claim with your insurance company.
 Be diligent in keeping comprehensive records of all of your communications.
 Take pictures and videos of the home, and take notes on every conversation that you have and record who that conversation was with.
 Begin taking inventory of all the personal property items within the house so your claim to the insurance company is thorough and complete.

-Step 3: Your Insurer will Send out an Independent Adjuster to Investigate the Claim.
+Step 3: Insurance Company will Send out an Independent Adjuster to Investigate the Claim.

 Next, your insurance company will send out an "independent adjuster" to evaluate the claim.
 Don't be fooled by the name, an "independent adjuster" is hired and paid by the insurance company to provide favorable results for the insurance company at your expense.
 Provide the independent adjuster with as much information as possible related to your personal property within the house, and any other information that you believe will add value to your claim.
 However, do not accept their findings as the definitive right answer, they are paid to find things that would hinder coverage of your loss, and are trying to save the insurance company as much as possible.